 “20th New York State Militia” – “Ulster Guard“

 The monument to the 80th New York Volunteer Infantry Regiment, also known as the 20th New York State Militia, is west of Gettysburg on Reynolds Avenue.
-(39.831432° N, 77.251279° W; Tour map: South Reynolds Avenue) It was dedicated in 1888 by the State of New York.
+(South Reynolds Avenue tour map) It was dedicated in 1888 by the State of New York.
+A marker south of town on Hancock Avenue shows the regiment’s position on July 2nd and 3rd and tells its actions during Pickett’s Charge.
+(Hancock Avenue Part 3 tour map)

 The regiment was commanded at Gettysburg by Colonel Theodore B. Gates.
 It brought 375 men to the field.